kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- I shoved Tavius into the cell, we jumped him, I took the keys over, we unlocked our door.
 Cass grabbed his great sword.
 Valindra flinched at firebolt.
 	- Cass said the solitary confinement guy is undead and killed a bunch of people.
 		- Evil chuckle.
 Male voice, dry, old.
 "This thing?"
-		- Said he would enact vengeance on those who imprisonsed us.
+		- Said he would enact vengeance on those who imprisoned us.
+I asked him not to kill, he wouldn't get in our way but would do worse to them.
+Cass said if I opened the door he would attack him.
+I listened to Cass and left him.
+His name is Franklin.